 - Inform debtors that they have an overdue bill and try to negotiate a payment

 - Go over the terms of sale or contract with the debtor, when necessary

 - Learn the reasons for the overdue bills, which can help with the negotiations

-The main job of bill and account collectors is finding a solution that is acceptable to the debtor and maximizes payment to the creditor.
+The main job of a bill and account collector is to find a solution that is acceptable to the debtor and maximizes payment to the creditor.
 Listening to the debtor and paying attention to his or her concerns can help the collector negotiate a solution.
 After the collector and debtor agree on a repayment plan, the collector continually checks to ensure that the debtor pays on time.
-If the debtor does not pay, the collector submits a statement to the creditor, who can take legal action.
+If the debtor does not pay, the collector submits a statement to the creditor, who can then take legal action.
 In extreme cases, this legal action may include taking back goods or disconnecting service.